-During the Covid Outbreak and the following months and with the end still not exactly clear, there has been lockdowns, restrictions, challenges, obstacles and changes to all our lives, some of those changes will b the new norm, but with all of this and so many conversations about it all, including on my own blog, I wondered the last few days about how it affects my kids, who ultimately Keyworker children.
+During the Covid Outbreak and the following months and with the end still not exactly clear, there has been the creation of Keyworkers, lockdowns, restrictions, challenges, obstacles and changes to all our lives, some of those changes will be the new norm, but with all of this and so many conversations about it all, including on my own blog, I wondered the last few days about how it affects my kids, who ultimately are Keyworker children.

 Since day one of the Covid situations I have been working I’ve worked for a few retailers in my past but working in a shop at the time meant I was classed as a keyworker, especially at the lockdown parts of it all where we were the only ones working, and then as it progressed just some of the few retailers working, Boo also joined a retailer that meant she was a key worker, which went alongside her normal Influencer role.
 In all this time the schools have been on and off in their opening so kids have been at school but then at times not.

 Looking on social media I can see countless parents at home with their kids, either one of them if not both, and I appreciate some people have mixed emotions being at home for most of the time with the kids but I ponder about our kids, their kids will like being at home with family but also playing with their toys/and games in amongst their school work, don’t get me wrong kids will miss the chance to go outside or go to school to see friends but they will no doubt enjoy the element of spending more time at home.